theosth/PubMed_MLP-INLPT-WS2023/management/docs/DOCUMENTATION.md

 into OpenSearch, and for embedding the user query.
 We have to use the same embedding model for embedding abstract fragments and run-time queries, because otherwise we cannot compare their respective vector representations to search for documents.
+We decided to use this embedding model in the hopes that it can better understand technical terms specific to the medical domain and therefore provide a better embedding for our retrieval system.

-For self-querying and answer generation we decided to employ the `mistral` LLM which is being made accessible locally using `ollama`.
+For self-querying and answer generation we decided to employ the `mistral` LLM which is being made accessible locally using `ollama` (we explained this decision further [here](#choice-of-generation-model)).
 Furthermore, we used `streamlit` for a web-based interface that allows the user to productively interact with our retrieval system and be shown additional information, such as the sources.

-In the following we will further explain the individual components and the associated decisions we took.

 # Data Preparation